benjaminjb/prometheus-mssql-exporter/QUERIES.md

 A query in yaml consists of a top-level name, like `mssql_instance_local_time`, with three children:

-* `metrics`: a list of the new Prometheus gauges to register, consisting of a name, help, and labelnames -- this is for documenting the query for DBAs
+* `metrics`: a list of the new Prometheus gauges to register, consisting of a name, help, and labelNames -- this is for documenting the query for DBAs
 * `query`: the mssql query to invoke to get the metrics
 * `collect`: a multi-level structure to be turned into a collect function that turns the raw output of the query into a Prometheus gauge